mpv-player/mpv/DOCS/man/options.rst

     interrupted.
 Note that, due to cache latencies, captured data may begin and end somewhat delayed compared to what you see displayed.

+    The destination file is always appended.
+(Before mpv 0.8.0, the file was overwritten.)

 ``--stream-dump=<filename>``
     Same as ``--stream-capture``, but do not start playback.
 Instead, the entire file is dumped.